blairconrad/blairconrad.github.io/_posts/2010-10-29-growing-an-mvvm-framework-in-2003-part-i-event-handlers.md

 }
 {% endhighlight %}

 This is pretty straightforward, with two exceptions.
-Creating the delegate to wrap the ViewModel method was a little tricky - I had to reference the specific <code>EventHandlerType</code> that matched the event.
+Creating the delegate to wrap the ViewModel method was a little tricky&mdash;I had to reference the specific <code>EventHandlerType</code> that matched the event.
 Similarly to the EventArgs problem above, I'd originally tried to create an  <code>EventHandler</code>, which failed for certain events.

 The last piece is the <code>ControlAttributeName</code> method, which builds the desired attribute (in this case an event) name from a control and the ViewModel member that we want to bind to.
 The method assumes that the name of the ViewModel member (the handler) will start with the name of the control.
 If there's a match, it returns the rest of the member name.
 Otherwise, null.
 The name comparison ignores case, which wasn't necessary to hook up method handlers, but proved to be useful when wiring up properties.